-Construction is scheduled to start early 2024 (weather dependant) in the following locations:
+Construction will take place throughout Spring 2025 (weather dependant) in the following locations:

 *Please note that not all properties in the areas listed above will be affected